Adventures in a Messy Life

 Earthquake activity, STEM for kids

 Augh, now I’m looking at the word earthquake and I’m sure it’s spelled wrong even though my computer says otherwise.
 Back to the activity.
-A few months ago we studied earthquakes as part of our earth science studies using Bright Idea’s Press’ CKE earth and space (affiliate link, side point LOVE it).
+A few months ago we studied earthquakes as part of our earth science studies using Bright Idea’s Press’ CKE earth and space (affiliate link there are more in here, side point LOVE it).
+It was a fun addition to our science lessons.

 As you can imagine there was a lot of excitement in the house when I said get out: LEGOs, blocks, marshmallows, and toothpicks.

-Earlier we’d learned a bit about plate tectonics and how the plates moved against each other.
-That can be one of the causes of earthquakes, so we reviewed that and then headed off to build earthquake proof buildings.
+Earlier we learned a bit about plate tectonics and how the plates moved against each other.
+That can be one of the causes of earthquakes, so we reviewed that and then headed off to build earthquake-proof buildings.
+(Future Ticia 2025 wants to add this is either from the extra printable CD OR from Wondermaps, I highly recommend picking up Wondermaps for history and science it has so many amazing uses).

 Earthquake activity supplies needed

-I got out an old cookie sheet and we set about building and demolishing houses.
+I got out an old cookie sheet and we built and demolished houses.

 First the LEGO buildings.
 The assignment for each activity is to build one short and wider building and one taller and thin building.
 Then predict which building will work better for earthquakes (it is really hard to type when you can’t stop sneezing).

-But after a rather more difficult earthquake than I think any real building would be subjected to, the tall skinny one broke in half.
+But after a rather more difficult earthquake than any real building would be subjected to, the tall skinny one broke in half.

-Our block buildings fared considerable worse.
-The tall thin building completely fell apart, and the short one was rather shaken up (shaken up, get it?).
-Sadly there’s no pictures because I attempted to get a video of it, only to discover the video was upside down.
-With fingers in front of the lens half the time.
+Our block buildings fared considerably worse.
+The tall, thin building completely fell apart, and the short one was rather shaken up (shaken up, get it?).
+Sadly, there are no pictures because I attempted to get a video of it, only to discover that the video was upside down, with fingers in front of the lens half the time.

 Our poor marshmallow houses didn’t even survive building, shoddy materials I’m sure.